 Troubled by blackheads, blemishes and whiteheads?
 Acne is a common skin problem affecting men and women of all ages and ethnic backgrounds.
-It often starts in puberty and lasts several years, at times right into adulthood.
-Ready to wage war on acne!
+It often starts in puberty and can last several years, at times right into adulthood.
+Ready to fight acne?

 The face…and beyond!

 Most people believe acne only affects the face.
 This is a myth, since you can get acne on your neck, chest, back, arms and shoulders.
 Acne also involves various types of lesions, such as :

 - Blackheads (comedones)